home-assistant/home-assistant.io/source/_components/broadlink.markdown

   required: false
   type: integer
 retry:
   description: Retry times for fetch data if failed.
-The default value is 2.
   required: false
   type: integer
+  default: 2
 friendly_name:
   description: The name used to display the switch in the frontend.
   required: false